 Applicants may be considered for admission to master's or doctoral degree programs if they have attained the baccalaureate degree at an American college or university, or possess an equivalent degree.
 "Equivalent" means four years of university undergraduate work, preceded by at least 12 years of elementary and secondary school studies.
 Most international four-year degrees are recognized as being equivalent; however, the three-year Indian Bachelor of Arts, Sciences and Commerce degrees are not considered to be equivalent.

-The deadline for receipt of the Graduate School Application form for September entrance varies from December 15 to April 1 depending on desired program of study , October 1 for those wishing to enroll in January.
-Refer to the application form as some programs have an earlier deadline or do not admit applicants for the spring semester.
-Applications will not be fully considered until all required documentation (including TOEFL) has been received.
+The deadline for receipt of the Graduate School Application form for September entrance varies from December 15 to April 1 depending on desired program of study , and October 1 for those wishing to enroll in January.
+Refer to the desired program of study or detail, as some programs have an earlier deadline or do not admit applicants for the spring semester.
+Applications will not be fully considered until all required documentation (including TOEFL or IELTS) has been received.
 An applicant who delays may find that the respective academic department's annual admissions allocation has been filled before his or her application is completely processed.
 Get your application, credentials, and score reports in early!

 Only the Dean of the Graduate School has authority to admit or deny admission to graduate applicants.
 Statements about admission, either expressed or implied (verbally or written) from any other source are not final or binding on the University of Massachusetts and will not be honored in and of themselves.
 When admissibility has been determined, you will receive a formal letter from the Graduate Dean and information from the International Programs Office about the process to receive your visa documents.
 A master's degree program can take up to three years to complete while a doctoral program can take six years, especially in scientific fields.
 Applicants from international countries who apply for admission must submit the following materials to the Graduate School: